The surprising psychology behind our online coworking buddies

 Effective coworking is all about habits and behaviour change.

-Even if you have only a subconscious awareness that other eyes are on you as you work, it still helps nudge your behaviour towards better productivity.
+Even if you only have a subconscious awareness that other eyes are on you as you work, it still helps nudge your behaviour towards better productivity.

 Our prosocial natures mean that we mimic the behaviour of those around us.

-If you always work on your own, where are you getting this prompt from?
+If you always work on your own, where are you getting this productivity prompt from?
 Without social support, we make it so much harder to build productive habits.

 When we feel like we’re being watched, our behaviour changes.